 CCSDS Standardization Concept

-CCSDS exists to develop the necessary agreements that allow standard communications data-handling services to be exposed at the major interfaces between participating organizations.
-When such a standard service is offered by one organization and is used by another, an instance of CCSDS cross support has occurred.
-When information flows automatically across the interface so created in accordance with standard data exchanges or protocols under well-defined interoperable profiles, an instance of CCSDS interoperability has occurred.
+CCSDS exists to develop the necessary agreements that allow standardized space communication between participating organizations.
+When a standard service is offered by one organization and is used by another, an instance of CCSDS cross support has occurred.
+When information flows across the interface that is created in accordance with standard data exchanges or protocols under well-defined interoperable profiles, an instance of CCSDS interoperability has occurred.

 It is a CCSDS core requirement that recommended standards and practices must be developed to facilitate interoperability and cross support.

 In order to satisfy this requirement, CCSDS establishes technical areas for standardization.
-Although they are intended to be relatively stable entities, areas may be added or deleted in response to a changing space mission environment.
+Although they are intended to be relatively stable entities, areas may be added or deleted in response to changes in space mission environment.

 As shown in Figure 1, six technical areas form the current working structure of CCSDS.
 Each area contains narrowly chartered working groups (not shown here) that concentrate on the production of specific recommended standards and practices within the theme of that parent area.